 Currently, farmers use small, dim, smoky kerosene lamps to light their homes.
 These lamps cost a lot of money to operate each day and produce poor quality of light.
 In 2011, One Acre Fund began a series of studies (including two RCTs) to evaluate the household impact of selling solar lamps to farmers.
 In each study, farmers signed up to buy our lamps, and we randomly selected a control group from those farmers who would be delayed in receiving the light.
 We then tracked the household energy expenditures daily for the test group and the comparison group.
 There were striking differences and clear energy cost savings for the solar light owners, as well as a significant increase in child study hours due to higher-quality light.

 One Acre Fund is now one of the largest retailers of solar lamps in Africa.
-In 2014, we distributed over 65,000 solar lights on credit.
+In 2017, One Acre Fund distributed 169,360 solar lights on credit.

 Our product studies include a wide variety of experimental methods, but in most cases we randomly assign the product to farmers to rigorously assess the true impact.
 We have done daily logs of energy expenditure when measuring the impact of solar lamps, A versus B testing on thousands of individual farms to test one planting method versus another, and participatory user testing and human-centered design at the early stages of product formation, among other methods.